Project Integra (PI) working groups

 - messaging to ensure there is a consistent approach across Hampshire

-The PI Operations Group meets to discuss operational issues and ongoing programmes of work, such as:
+The Operations Group meets to discuss operational issues and ongoing programmes of work, such as:

 - the Materials Analysis Facility (MAF) sampling programme